emanuel2718/Calculate_Payments/README.md

 # Calculate_Payments-CLI

 - Simple command line interface program to calculate payments of employees.
-This mini project was made to practice beginer python programmin skills.
+This mini project was made to practice my beginner python programming skills.

 ## How to use it:
 ![HowToRun](https://user-images.githubusercontent.com/55965894/66008517-ddd43a00-e484-11e9-8b5a-0c0fe1629ed5.png)